6 Big Things from Trump's Trial You Need to Know

 His prosecution has come up with a "novel" legal theory that somehow attempts to make it a crime for a presidential candidate to record a payment to a lawyer as a legal expense during a campaign.

-Numerous legal scholars, including avowed Democrats Alan Dershowitz and Jonathan Turley, maintain this week's of first testimony have failed to reveal a crime Trump has committed in recording a payment to Cohen as a legal expense instead of a campaign contribution.
+Numerous legal scholars, including avowed Democrats Alan Dershowitz and Jonathan Turley, maintain this week's first testimony has failed to reveal a crime Trump has committed in recording a payment to Cohen as a legal expense instead of a campaign contribution.

 "No normal judge would allow this case to go forward – just as the DA's office didn't think it should go forward when Mark Pomerantz presented it," former Trump impeachment lawyer David Schoen said this week.
 "The question is, do we really believe if a candidate wanted to either pay extortion money or hide some fact that may be unpleasant from the public, that that's really election interference?